VMA-223 Harrier sundown ceremony

 |Downloads:

-This work, VMA-223 Harrier sundown ceremony [Image 17 of 17], by LCpl Bryan Giraldo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VMA-223 Harrier sundown ceremony, by Sgt David Ornelasbaeza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.